100 Notable alumni of

 -

-Anders Chydenius was a Finnish-born Swedish-speaking Lutheran priest and a member of the Swedish Riksdag, and is known as the leading classical liberal of Nordic history.
-He carried out his life's work in the Kingdom of Sweden (Finland being then part of the kingdom), advocating for free trade, freedom of speech, and social reforms.
+Anders Chydenius was a Swedish-Finnish Lutheran priest and a member of the Swedish Riksdag, and is known as the leading classical liberal of Nordic history.
+He carried out his life's work in the Kingdom of Sweden, advocating for free trade, freedom of speech, and social reforms.

 -